 Students are assigned to clinical affiliations for approximately six weeks, four days per week, to perform all radiographic procedures under the supervision of a registered radiologic technologist.
 Critiques of radiographic images are conducted at the clinical sites.
-Pre-requisites: RTC 112 with a minimum grade of C

 RTC 203 Special Procedures (3 Credits)